 - The Corporate Tax Rate in Egypt was reduced and unified to 22.5% on August 12th 2015.
 This excludes profits realized from the exploration and production of oil and gas which still stands at 40.55%.

 For all amounts earned below EGP 6500 no taxation is deducted.
 For all other amounts, the following rates apply:

 EGP 200,000 + 22.5%

-On September 7th 2016 the Egyptian government implemented a fully-fledged VAT scheme which will take over the general sales tax regime which was previously in place.
-The law which sets this out is Law no. 67 of 2016, which will be replacing General Sales Tax Law no 11 of 1991.
-Standard tax rate of 13% applies to most goods and services, however this will be increased to 14% on the 1st July 2017.
+On September 7th 2016 the Egyptian government implemented a fully-fledged VAT scheme which replaced the general sales tax regime which was previously in place.
+The law which sets this out is Law no. 67 of 2016, which has taken the place of the General Sales Tax Law no 11 of 1991.
+Today, a standard tax rate of 14% applies to most goods and services.

 Investment Guarantees and Incentives Law